Rona Philpott Photography

-A. I love spending time with the people, I try to learn something about them so that I can get their true self in their photos.
+Although I do "posed" and formal photos, I incorporate personal and "real" photos and ask YOU what you would like to see in YOUR photos!
+I care about getting you great photos and great service - and we work together.
+I love spending time with the people, I try to learn something about them so that I can get their true self in their photos.
 I love the happiness in people's faces when they see their photos, and seeing their own beauty in them.
 I hope that some people take the beauty that I was able to capture and carry it inside themselves for all to see.

-A. Having my camera with me all the time, is always a learning experience - you never know when that special photo opportunity will happen.
+- What education and/or training do you have that relates to your work?Having my camera with me all the time, is always a learning experience - you never know when that special photo opportunity will happen.
 I always follow other photography & photographer websites, and select tutorials and other learning materials for my continuing education.
 I seek inspirations for my growth as a photographer.